mxenabled/react-native-widget-sdk/example/README.md

-# MX Mobile Widget SDK example application
+# MX React Native Widget SDK example application

 This is a React Native application created with `npx react-native init MxMobileWidgetDemo --version 0.64.3`.
 The application's scheme is